Assistant Professor in Integrated Strategic Communication

 The Department of Integrated Strategic Communication in the College of Communication and Information at the University of Kentucky invites applications for a tenure-track position at the Assistant Professor level with an anticipated start date of August 2021.

-This position typically carries a two-course per semester teaching load and emphasizes excellence in teaching, research, and publication credentials commensurate with departments at high research-intensive universities.
-As part of regular duties, the new faculty member would serve as an academic advisor to undergraduate and graduate students and would participate in the department’s and the college’s graduate programs governance and service.
-Regular-title ISC faculty are encouraged to propose and teach special-topics undergraduate and graduate courses that take advantage of personal interests and experiences in the field.
+As part of regular duties, the new faculty member would serve as an academic advisor to undergraduate ISC students and would participate in the department’s governance and service.
+Graduate teaching opportunities may also be available for qualified applicants.
+ISC faculty are encouraged to propose and teach special-topics courses that take advantage of personal interests and experiences in the field.

 About the Department:

-Our growing ISC department, with 12 full-time faculty members and about 600 majors and pre-majors, has been a leader in offering an integrated and strategic approach to advertising, sales promotion, public relations, direct response, and interactive or socially mediated communication.
+Our growing ISC department, with 12 full-time faculty members and about 600 students, has been a leader in offering an integrated and strategic approach to advertising, sales promotion, public relations, direct response, and interactive or socially mediated communications.

 About the College: